OliverStone01/Try-Hack-Me/pre-security/introduction-to-cyber-security/careers-in-cyber.md

 Analyses all types of malware to learn more about how they work and what they do.

 **Responsibilities**
-- Carry out static analysis of malicious programs (reverse engineering)
+- Carry out static analysis of malicious programs (reverse engineering).
-- Conduct dynamic analysis of malware by obsering their actions in a controlled enviroment.
+- Conduct dynamic analysis of malware by observing their actions in a controlled environment.
 - Document and report all findings.

 -----